Jocelyn Bell Burnell Science Building

 A brand-new, innovative space designed for mammalian and other animal cell line culture—providing undergrad to PhD students with hands-on biotech training in biotherapeutic production and industry equipment familiar to biotech employers.

-Jocelyn Bell Burnell Building History
+Jocelyn Bell Burnell Science Building

 Dr Edel Healy Head of School of Health & Science; Simon Harris T.D., Minister for Further and Higher Education, Research, Innovation and Science; Professor Jocelyn Bell Burnell; Dr Diarmuid O’Callaghan, President of DkIT